-The goal of this course is to provide the student the theoretical knowledge of how humans and computer interact along with providing an opportunity to design, implement, and evaluate user interfaces.
-The vast majority of this class is theory... however, there are multiple design projects during the semester that students will complete in small groups.
+The goal of this course is to provide the student the theoretical and foundational knowledge of information security needs, securing today's information systems, information security standards, certification, and laws.
+The student will also be introduced to digital forensic concepts and methodologies.
+The vast majority of this class is theory... however, there are multiple assignments and projects during the semester that students will complete in small groups.

 The course will include regular homework and/or programming assignments.
-Unless otherwise specified, assignments are due before the beginning of class on the due date.
 There will be no credit given for late assignments (without an excused absence)—turn in as much as you can.

 Reading assignments should be completed before the lecture covering the material.
 Not all reading material will be covered in the lectures, but you will be responsible for the material on homework and exams.
 Quizzes over the assigned reading may be given at any time.

 See the GFU CS/IS/Cyber policies for collaboration and discussion of collaboration and academic integrity.
 Most students would be surprised at how easy it is to detect collaboration in programming—please do not test us!
 Remember: you always have willing and legal collaborators in the faculty.

 Almost all of life is filled with collaboration (i.e., people working together).
 Yet in our academic system, we artificially limit collaboration.
 These limits are designed to force you to learn fundamental principles and build specific skills.
 It is very artificial, and you'll find that collaboration is a valuable skill in the working world.
 While some of you may be tempted to collaborate too much, others will collaborate too little.
 When appropriate, it's a good idea to make use of others—the purpose here is to learn.
 Be sure to make the most of this opportunity but do it earnestly and with integrity.

 The mission and vision statement of the Computer Science & Information Systems (CSIS) program states that our students are distinctive by "bringing a Christ-centered worldview to our increasingly technological world."